 Insomnia: A cop who doesn't get enough sleep bungles his way through a murder mystery in some backwater town.
 It's not a comedy.

-Interview with the Vampire: A dysfunctional family consists of an effete Parisian socialite, an emo former slaveowner, and an increasingly bitter "child" who kill for fun and profit.
+Interview with the Vampire: A dysfunctional family consists of an effete Parisian socialite, an emo former slave owner, and an increasingly bitter "child" who kills for fun and profit.
 Later, two of them conflict with a theatrical group.

 Queen of the Damned: A French violinist forms a rock band, pisses off all of his old friends, and gets kidnapped by an Egyptian nymphomaniac.